(Filed January 28, 2016)Jurisdiction

 The Defendant doctor is the pediatric intensive care specialist assigned to the PICU.
 She evaluates the girl in the early evening, at shift change, and does not follow the plan her predecessors developed to remove the tube.
 She tells the girl's parents that she is going to dinner but assures them that she would be able to promptly return if paged.

 While the Defendant doctor is at dinner, the girl dislodges her breathing tube.
 The Defendant doctor is paged and returns promptly to the hospital as she said she would.
 The Defendant doctor determines that the breathing tube should remain out.
 The Defendant Doctor once again leaves the hospital to get dinner, assuring the parents that she would be available if paged urgently.

 Several hours later, the girl begins having difficulty breathing.
 The Defendant respiratory therapist is called for, who determines that there is no reason to change the plan for a trial extubation.

-Shortly thereafter, the girl's pulse oxygen monitor begins dropping below normal.
+Shortly after that, the girl's pulse oxygen monitor begins dropping below normal.
 There are multiple readings of 0 (normal being above 93%).
 An alarm goes off when the girl's oxygen saturation levels and heart rate begin falling dramatically.
 No attempt is made to intubate her.
-The Defendant doctor is paged urgently, but does not return to the hospital for at least 50 minutes.
+The Defendant doctor is paged urgently.
+But he does not return to the hospital for at least 50 minutes.
 When the Defendant doctor finally does return, she performs emergency intubation.

-The doctors at Sinai PICU recommend that the girl be transferred to a hospital better able to care for her condition.
-The girl is transferred by helicopter to Children's Hospital of Pennsylvania (CHOP).
+The doctors at Sinai PICU recommend that the girl is transferred to a hospital better able to care for her condition.
+The girl is transported by helicopter to Children's Hospital of Pennsylvania (CHOP).
 At CHOP, an MRI reveals that the girl has suffered irreparable injury.
 To this day, she is unable to care for herself and likely never will.

 - Failed to properly monitor the girl's condition